b1llg/ProjectEuler/README.md

 # ProjectEuler
-Repo containing solved problems from Project Euler
+Repo containing solved problems from Project Euler.
+At the moment, all are in Fortran